-The curb to curb pavement width along Memorial Avenue varies from 57 to 60 feet as shown previously in Figure 4-9.
-A sample cross section of two proposed Memorial Avenue Complete Streets concepts are shown in Figure 4-11.
+The curb to curb pavement width along Memorial Avenue varies from 57 to 60 feet as shown previously in Figure 4-8.
+A sample cross section of two proposed Memorial Avenue Complete Streets concepts are shown in Figure 4-9.

-The two concepts shown in Figure 4-11 reflect the need for additional turning lanes along Memorial Avenue.
-Specifically, left turning vehicles do not have a safe area to queue while they wait to perform this maneuver and can restrict traffic flow in the inside travel lane.
-The proposed Hard Rock Casino development for West Springfield (discussed in Chapter 6) recommended the reconfiguration of Memorial Avenue to more of a "boulevard" type roadway with planted center medians and exclusive turn lanes in select areas.
+3' Bike 11' Travel 10' Travel 10' Turning 10' Travel 11' Travel 3' Bike Lane 58' Pavement reconfiguration of Memorial Avenue to more of a "boulevard" type roadway with planted center medians and exclusive turn lanes in select areas.
 The use of center medians in combination with narrower travel lanes could assist in regulating travel speeds along Memorial Avenue.
 Medians also assist in controlling where turning movements are permitted and reducing the pedestrian crossing distance of the roadway.
 It should be noted that medians can create difficulty during snow removal and require additional maintenance funding for their upkeep.